karenetheridge/Test-LWP-UserAgent/README.md

     # <now test that your code responded to the 200 response properly...>

+This feature is useful for testing your PSGI apps (you may or may not find using [Plack::Test](http://search.cpan.org/perldoc?Plack::Test) easier), or for simulating a server so as to test your client code.

+OR, you can route some or all requests through the network as normal, but still gain the hooks provided by this class to test what was sent and
+received:

+    my $useragent = Test::LWP::UserAgent->new(network_fallback => 1);

+or:

+    $useragent->map_network_response(qr/real.network.host/);

+    # ... generate a request...

+    # and then in your tests:
+    is(
+        $useragent->last_http_request_sent->uri,
+        'uri my code should have constructed',
+    );
+    is(
+        $useragent->last_http_response_received->code,
+        200,
+        'I should have gotten an OK response',
+    );

 One common mechanism to swap out the useragent implementation is via a lazily-built Moose attribute; if no override is provided at construction time, default to `LWP::UserAgent->new(%options)`.